G-Research/spark-dgraph-connector/README.md

 and can be configured via `dgraph.partitioner.uidRange.uidsPerPartition`.
 The `uid`s are allocated to partitions in ascending order.
 If vertex size is skewed and a function of `uid`, then partitions will be skewed as well.

+Note: With uid partitioning, the chunk size configured via `dgraph.chunkSize` should be at least a 10th of the number of uids per partition configured via `dgraph.partitioner.uidRange.uidsPerPartition` to avoid inefficiency due to chunks overlapping with partition borders.
+When your result is sparse w.r.t. the uid space set the chunk size to 100th or less.

 <!-- there is only one estimator left, no need to mention this until we have another
 The estimator can be selected with the `dgraph.partitioner.uidRange.estimator` option.
 These estimators are available: